tjadams/Coding-Problems/dsalgo/README.md

 #### Advantages over other traversals
 A BFS can be turned into a path finding algorithm between two nodes.
 Since we know that all paths in a tree are shortest paths (see path definition above and note that at least I know this for paths from root to leaves but not sure about all paths), then we know that BFS can be turned into a shortest-path finding algorithm.
 This is done by setting adjacent node's parents to the node extracted from the queue if the adjacent nodes have their parents set to null.
 Then to find the shortest path you just go from destination node's.parent recursively to the top until parent is null and return a list of null parent node to the destination node.
 #### Disadvantages over other traversals
-A balanced binary tree uses less memory storage in depth-first traversals than in breadth-first traversals.
-A depth-first traversal will only store a max of 3 nodes at a time (node, node.left, node.right, and not counting stack frames).
-A breadth-first traversal can store all the nodes at one level of a tree which can be very large.
+A balanced binary tree uses less memory storage in DFS than in BFS.
+DFS only uses 3 nodes at a time (node, node.left, node.right).
+BFS can store all the nodes at one level of a tree which can be very large.
 #### Example usages that work uniquely well with this algorithm
 - Traversing a tree that has limited depth but lots of breadth (like a filesystem).
 Ex for filesystem: you would deal with the files in the current directory and forget about them before moving on to one of the child directories. **This is neat**